MGSWeb3/Cohort-3-Gamma-Guild/submissions/week-1/example/day-2/Ifesinachi-Ekene.md

  Step 1 — User signs a transaction
 Your wallet (MetaMask, Phantom, etc.) prepares a function call:
-You sign it with your private key.
+You sign it with your private key

  Step 2 — The transaction is sent to the blockchain Nodes receive it and add it to the mempool.